Ximene Trencavel-17 April 1355

 ‘And neither have I. It is nonsense.
 She has never mentioned the possibility.’

 ‘If it had been an option, I am sure she would have mentioned it.
-In fact when lady Eleanor speaks about the moors she is not exactly complimentary, despite the gift of the horses’
+In fact when Lady Eleanor speaks about the Moors she is not exactly complimentary, despite the gift of the horses.
+Do not go there.’

 Ximene slapped Selene’s rump and the horse jumped into a full gallop.
 Juan trailed behind but quickly recovered ground.
 The riders in front of them were surprised by the sudden spurt and were left standing.
 Soon all the guards had been left far behind.
 The road had narrowed and the grass verge reduced steadily in size until Ximene and Juan were riding along a narrow track and swerving through a slalom of trees.